Merlinqwq/3D-tiff-image-analysis-/README.md

-# Channel 2 and Channel 3 Object Analysis
+# 3D TIFF image Channel thresholding.
 This script measures fixed-threshold 3D objects in channel 2, channel 3, or both channels of every TIFF image in a selected folder.

 ## Analysis workflow